Use your Microsoft 365 mailbox in a better client. Without leaving Microsoft

 - Apple Mail with Exchange

-- Third-party clients still on EWS
+- Third-party clients on Graph or IMAP

 - Epistles

-What you give up.
+What you give up

 We are an email client, not an Outlook clone, and there are parts of the Microsoft ecosystem we don’t replicate.
 The honest list: